danifontenele/ft_printf/README.md

 In this project I implemented the function **printf**.

-Most of what the original printf do, this ft_printf also do.
+This function has the same behavior of the printf function for the format specifiers c, s, d, i, u, p, x, X and %.

 ## Why the f of the printf?
 This function write something, so why not to use only putstr?
 - The difference of this function to putstr is the fact that printf consider the **format identifiers**.